-After you download TestNav and ProctorCache, complete the following:
+After you download TestNav, complete the setup using the sections below.

 During BOTH the infrastructure trial and the actual test, note which specific device each student uses during each test.
 The TestNav app saves SRFs to only one designated place on the testing device.
 If an error occurs, you can locate files only on that specific device.